vele616/monorepo/packages/jobboard/website/content/jobs/sales-development-representative-english-speaking-urbantz-NXOty.md

 ---
-title: "Sales Development Representative - English Speaking"
+title: "Sales Development Representative"
 location: "United Kingdom - Remote OK"
 host: "https://urbantz.breezy.hr/"
 companyName: "urbantz"
 url: "https://urbantz.breezy.hr/p/b3f1ed49290f-sales-development-representative-english-speaking"
 applyUrl: "https://urbantz.breezy.hr/p/b3f1ed49290f-sales-development-representative-english-speaking/apply"
 timestamp: 1619481600000
-hashtags: "#sales,#css,#marketing,#operations,#windows,#management,#English"
+hashtags: "#sales,#management,#English,#css,#marketing,#operations,#windows"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/urbantz"
 companyWebsite: "https://urbantz.com/"
-summary: "If you have 2-3+ years of prospecting experience, and a a track record of performance in a previous similar role, Urbantz is looking for someone with your knowledge."
+summary: "If you have at least one experience in SaaS or software selling, Urbantz is looking for someone with your knowledge."
 summaryBackup: "To apply as a sales development representative at Urbantz, you preferably need to have some knowledge of: #sales, #css, #marketing."
-featured: 20
+featured: 6
 ---

 Do you want to work to make an impact?